-The provision for income taxes was \$24,091, or an effective tax rate of 28.7%, in the second quarter of 2011 compared to \$26,996, or an effective tax rate of 28.5%, in the second quarter of 2010.
+The provision for income taxes was \$43,768, or an effective tax rate of 65.2%, in the third quarter of 2011 compared to \$23,573, or an effective tax rate of 26.6%, in the third quarter of 2010.
 Under U.S. accounting rules for income taxes, quarterly effective tax rates may vary significantly depending on the actual operating results in the various tax jurisdictions, as well as changes in the valuation allowance related to the expected recovery of our deferred tax assets.
-The year-over-year increase in the effective tax rate primarily reflects the change in mix of profit among different tax jurisdictions, including losses in certain tax jurisdictions in which we are not able to record a tax benefit.
+The year-over-year increase in the effective tax rate primarily reflects the non-cash charge to record a valuation allowance of \$24,810 against all of the deferred tax assets of our operating subsidiary in Brazil during the third quarter of 2011 (see Note 11 to our consolidated financial statements).
+In addition to the impact of the increase in the valuation allowance, our effective tax rate also reflects the change in mix of profit among different tax jurisdictions and losses in other tax jurisdictions in which we are not able to record a tax benefit.

-Results of Operations for the Twenty-six Weeks Ended July 2, 2011 Compared to the Twenty-six Weeks Ended July 3, 2010
+Results of Operations for the Thirty-nine Weeks Ended October 1, 2011 Compared to the Thirty-nine Weeks Ended October 2, 2010

-Our consolidated net sales increased 7.5% to \$17,472,737 for the twenty-six weeks ended July 2, 2011, or first six months of 2011, from \$16,252,282 for the twenty-six weeks ended July 3, 2010, or first six months of 2010.
-Net sales from our North American operations increased 6.1% to \$7,266,862 in the first six months of 2011 from \$6,850,775 in the first six months of 2010.
-Net sales from our EMEA operations increased 9.5% to \$5,516,354 in the first six months of 2011 from \$5,036,915 in the first six months of 2010.
-Net sales from our Asia-Pacific operations increased 7.2% to \$3,895,840 in the first six months of 2011 from \$3,634,540 in the first six months of 2010.
-Net sales from our Latin American operations increased 8.7% to \$793,681 in the first six months of 2011 from \$730,052 in the first six months of 2010.
-The translation impact of strengthening EMEA, Asia-Pacific and Latin American currencies relative to the U.S. dollar contributed approximately seven, seven and six percentage points of the year-over-year increase in our consolidated net sales.
-Beyond these currency impacts, the year-over-year increase in our consolidated and regional net sales was primarily due to generally solid demand for technology products and services, partially mitigated by pockets of weaker demand, particularly in consumer markets in EMEA and parts of Asia-Pacific, the disruptions of the system deployment in Australia, and increased competitive dynamics, particularly in Asia-Pacific.
-Our net sales growth is also a function of our continued efforts to expand our line card and enhance our service levels with the customers we serve in the IT market.
-Our year-over-year Asia-Pacific region and consolidated net sales were also impacted negatively by approximately nine and two percentage points, respectively, from revenue declines in our Australian operations which were primarily attributable to the system implementation complications in that country.
-Our acquisitions of interAct and Albora in 2010 and Aretê in the first quarter of 2011 in EMEA and the 2010 acquisition of Asiasoft in Asia-Pacific did not have a material impact in comparing our year-over-year regional and consolidated sales growth.
+Our consolidated net sales increased 6.8% for the thirty-nine weeks ended October 1, 2011, or first nine months of 2011, compared to the thirty-nine weeks ended October 2, 2010, or first nine months of 2010.
+Net sales from our North American, EMEA, Asia-Pacific and Latin American operations increased 5.1%, 8.7%, 6.6% and 10.2%, respectively, in the first nine months of 2011 compared to the first nine months of 2010.
+The translation impact of strengthening EMEA, Asia-Pacific and Latin American currencies relative to the U.S. dollar contributed approximately eight, seven and five percentage points of the year-over-year increase in the respective region's net sales.
+The combined translation impacts of these foreign currencies contributed approximately four percentage points of the year-over-year increase in our consolidated net sales.
+Beyond these currency impacts, the year-over-year increase in our consolidated and regional net sales was primarily due to generally stable demand for technology products and services across numerous markets in which we operate, particularly in North and Latin America.
+However, this is offset in part by soft demand, particularly in consumer markets in EMEA and parts of Asia-Pacific, the disruptions due to the system deployment in Australia, and increased competitive dynamics in EMEA and Asia-Pacific.
+Our year-over-year Asia-Pacific region and consolidated net sales were impacted negatively by approximately nine and two percentage points, respectively, from revenue declines in our Australian operations which were primarily attributable to the system implementation complications in that country.
+Our acquisitions did not have a material impact in comparing our year-over-year regional and consolidated sales growth.

-Gross margin declined 18 basis points to 5.23% in the first six months of 2011 compared to 5.41% in the first six months of 2010.
-Our Australian operations contributed approximately 13 basis points of the decline, which was primarily the result of the system-implementation complications as discussed above.
-The weakness in some Asian and European retail markets, competitive pricing in certain Asia-Pacific markets, and a greater mix of lower-margin geographies due to more rapid growth in emerging markets such as China and India also contributed to the decline.
+Gross margin declined 26 basis points to 5.13% in the first nine months of 2011 compared to 5.39% in the first nine months of 2010.
+Our Australian operations contributed approximately 12 basis points of the decline, which was primarily the result of the system-implementation complications and marketshare recovery efforts, as discussed above.
+The weakness in some Asian and European retail markets, competitive pricing in certain EMEA and Asia-Pacific markets, and greater mix of lower-margin products and geographies due to more rapid growth in emerging markets such as China also contributed to the decline.